luckyluke98/Network-programming-notes/README.md

 You’ll find everything in the source code.

+> **Disclaimer**
+> Comments and notes in the code are written in a mix of Italian and English.
+> This is intentional and part of the personal learning workflow — they won’t be translated.

 # TCP Chat Project

 This is a simple client-server application written in C, designed to simulate a multi-user chat over TCP sockets.
 It’s useful during penetration testing or for practicing low-level networking concepts.